Michael Hewitt

-Michael Joseph Hewitt (born 23 October 2000) is a Scottish professional footballer who plays as a defender for club Queen of the South.
+Michael Joseph Hewitt (born 23 October 2000) is a Scottish professional footballer who plays as a defender for NIFL Premiership club Portadown.

 Career

 Born in Irvine, Hewitt started his career at Bellfield Royals 2000s and won the Glasgow League in an unbeaten side, then signed for Rangers.
 Hewitt played youth football with Rangers and had a loan spell with Edusport Academy in 2017, with 37 appearances in the Scottish Lowland League.

 Hewitt signed a two-year contract with Ayr United in the 2019 close season.
 Hewitt then had a spell at Kilwinning Rangers in the first-half of the 2019–20 season, with 22 appearances before joining Annan Athletic on loan in January 2020.
 Hewitt appeared in 5 league matches for the Galabankies before the league was cut short due to the corona pandemic.

 Hewitt's first-team debut for Ayr United was on 6 October 2020 in a 5–2 Scottish League Cup victory away to Albion Rovers, before making his league debut for the club away to Inverness Caledonian Thistle in the Scottish Championship on 24 October 2020.
 Hewitt made 8 appearances for the Honest Men in the 2020-21 season.

 Hewitt was then loaned to Peterhead in September 2022.

 On 4 August 2023, Hewitt joined Scottish League One club Hamilton Academical on a permanent deal.

 On 9 July 2024, it was announced that Hewitt signed a one-year deal with Queen of the South.